 A lovely image of the cuff showing its continuous structure

 So when someone has torn a rotator cuff tendon what they actually have is a hole in this large flat blanket like tendon, not a tear in a rope as most visualise.
-I often use this blanket analogy to help patients visualise how the rotator cuff is arranged but also help them understand it better.
+And I often use this blanket analogy to help patients visualise how the rotator cuff is arranged but also help them understand a tear of it better.

 I often explain to patients that just because you have a hole in a blanket, it doesn’t mean the rest of blanket is useless.
-A blanket with a hole in it can still keep you warm at night, and when you tug on one end of a blanket with a hole the other end can still move.
+A blanket with a hole in it can still keep you warm at night, and a blanket with a hole in it will still move when you tug on one end of it.

-This blanket analogy is not that much different from the other analogy we use with lower limb tendons of treat the doughnut and not the hole.
-However, I find the hole in the blanket analogy helps de-threaten the fear and anxiety of being told you have a torn rotator cuff and helps patients realise that they can work on the rest of the blanket around this hole.
+This blanket analogy is not much different from the other analogy we use with lower limb tendons of treating the doughnut and not the hole.
+Its the same for the cuff, treat the blanket, not the hole.
+I find the hole in the blanket analogy helps explain and more importantly reduce the fear and anxiety of being told you have a torn rotator cuff and helps patients realise that they can work on the rest of the blanket around this hole.

-This blanket analogy can also help patients understand how it is safe for them to exercise with a tear of their rotator cuff.
-Many think that exercise or movement will make the tear worse, but when you explain how exercising can help improve the function of the rest of the blanket around the hole and help improve their shoulder movement and reduce their pain patients tend to understand better, and despite claims there is little evidence that many cuff tears progress with exercise and activity (ref).
+The blanket analogy can also help patients understand how it is safe for them to exercise with a tear of their rotator cuff.
+Many think that exercise or strengthing will make a tendon tear worse.
+However, when you explain how exercising can help improve the function and resilience of the rest of the blanket around the hole and improve their shoulder movement and reduce their pain patients tend to understand.
+And despite some claims, there is little evidence that many cuff tears worsen or increase in size with exercise (ref).

-I am aware however, that exercise may be doing other non-biomechanical things to help reduce pain and improve function, things such as inhibitory learning, fear exposure and descending noxious inhibitory control (ref, ref).
+I am also aware that the exercise may be doing other non-biomechanical things to help reduce pain and improve function around a cuff tear, things such as inhibitory learning, fear exposure and descending noxious inhibitory control (ref, ref).

 Not just the blanket!

-However, it is not just this simple as using the size and location of a rotator cuff tear to decide who does or doesn’t need surgery.
+However, it’s not as simple as only using the size and location of a rotator cuff tear to decide who does or doesn’t need surgery.
 Other research has found that there are many other factors to consider such as patient’s activity levels (physical or sedentary) general health factors (co-morbidities) and social status (education levels) (ref).
 All these factors along with the patient’s beliefs and expectations are important to consider in our clinical decision making about who is best suited for surgery or rehab.